isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Edusave Character Award.md

 Courage, Harmony, Graciousness and Kindness)</p>
 </li>
 <li>
-<p>Qualities of Resilience / Civic Responsibility / Care for Others.
+<p>Qualities of Resilience / Civic Responsibility / Care for Others
 <br>Pupils demonstrated how they have persevered and shown resilience despite
 difficult circumstances (e.g. through financial difficulties, facing family issues, health issues, etc.) and have managed to overcome the odds and